Recipe Ideas for a Vegan Christmas Dinner

 - Ground nutmeg and cinnamon

-- Bourbon
+- Bourbon or a non-alcoholic alternative

-If you’re hosting a vegan friend, family member or work colleague this holiday season don’t be afraid to ask them if they have any ideas they’d like to bring to the table.
+If you’re hosting a vegan friend, family member, or work colleague this holiday season, don’t be afraid to ask them if they have any ideas they’d like to bring to the table.
 Chances are, they’ll have a few cracking recipes you might never have heard of that they’d be delighted to share with you.
 It’s also possible that they have a slightly flexible approach to their diet and are happy to make a few exceptions to the totally plant-based rule.

 Equally, if you’re eating a vegan diet and you’re a guest around someone else’s table this Christmas (or if you’re heading out to an office Christmas party) make sure to flag this to whoever’s in charge of food well in advance.
-No one wants to get stuck with a plateful of plain sprouts on Christmas day.
+No one wants to get stuck with a plateful of plain sprouts on Christmas Day!